jeje1197/EuphyLang/README.md

    python euphy.py
    ```

-4) This is the REPL (Read-Eval Print Loop).
-You can run code directly from it or read from a file.
+4) The interpreter will open to the REPL (Read-Eval Print Loop).
+Here you can run code directly or read from a file.\

-   Directly from REPL
+   Running code in the REPL
    ```
    print(55)
    ```

-   Reading from a file
+   Running code from a file
    ```
    -r hello_world.euphy
    ```
-6)